chaosinventory/chaosinventory/doc/dev/linting.rst

 By adding the :code:`--fix` flag, this tool tries to fix your isort issues where possible.

-Further more, it can be run as a git pre-commit hook like so:
+Furthermore, it can be run as a git pre-commit hook like so:

 .. code:: bash